nicoscience/nicoscience/README.md

 ## Hey there, welcome to my profile! 👋

-I'm a skilled IoT Systems Specialist based in Auckland, New Zealand with 4 years of Python programming, dashboard creation, and service desk experience.
+I'm a skilled IoT Implementation Lead based in Auckland, New Zealand with 5 years of Python programming, dashboard creation, and service desk experience.
 Proactive, independent, and able to foster a positive team environment.
 Excellent communication and problem-solving skills.

-I'm working at AoFrio Ltd., a New Zealand-based company that designs, manufactures, and sells electronically controlled motors, smart refrigeration controls, and IoT systems (cloud-based equipment management and digital marketing) for the commercial refrigeration industry.
-Its primary customers are food and beverage retail brands and refrigeration equipment manufacturers worldwide.

-As a person who codes and enjoys being around with so many talented individuals, I thrive in environments where I face real-life challenges that require learning a new skill in a short period of time.

 Some other activities I enjoy are climbing 🧗, dancing 🕺, and learning languages 📖,